iZeaoGamer/RandomNick/README.md

 # RandomNick plugin 1.0

 ## How to use?
-/nick (to see all Commands!)
+/nick opn(Nick yourself with a Random Nick!)

-/nick random (and you become a Random Nick!)
+/nick off (Deactivate your nick)